 Kiddie-aged characters are supposed to be developmentally commensurate with their audience.
 Yet in show after show, they exhibit a troublesome maturity, an all-knowing precocity.
-There’s little appreciation of the feelings that tug at your 5-year old conscience.
+There’s little appreciation of the feelings that tug at your 5-year-old conscience.
 Characters may “problem solve” — a skill that today’s children’s TV shows eagerly promote — but they don’t feel stuff.
 That’s for suckers without pants.